marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   function attribute.
 This is useful when used with the option :option:`-fcf-protection`:samp:`=branch` to control ENDBR insertion at the function entry.

+.. option:: -mcet-switch

+  By default, CET instrumentation is turned off on switch statements that use a jump table and indirect branch track is disabled.
+Since jump tables are stored in read-only memory, this does not result in a direct loss of hardening.
+But if the jump table index is attacker-controlled, the indirect jump may not be constrained by CET.
+This option turns on CET instrumentation to enable indirect branch track for switch statements with jump tables which leads to the jump targets reachable via any indirect jumps.

 .. option:: -mcall-ms2sysv-xlogues